As an Amazon Associate, I earn from qualifying purchases.

 It is beyond the scope of this textbook to provide a comprehensive discussion of the prevention, care, and treatment of sports injuries.
 (You can find this information in an athletic training textbook), a fitness textbook, or a popular sports medicine book).

-We will try to provide you with some general principles related to the prevention and care’s of sports injuries and a table that lists much common fitness injuries2.
+We will try to provide you with some general principles related to the prevention and care of sports injuries and a table that lists many common fitness injuries2.

 Principle Number One: